| |

 Gluten-free? – Make homemade sweet soy sauce with tamari.

-Make it soy-free – you can make sweet soy sauce with coconut aminos, but you’ll need to add salt to taste to balance out the sweetness.
+Make it soy-free – you can make sweet soy sauce with coconut aminos, but you’ll need to add salt to taste to balance the sweetness.

 No shallot? – use a small-ish red or yellow onion.